industriv.

 Vocabulary & Definitions

 The working vocabulary.
 Genre terminology, scene shorthand, equipment slang, foreign-language loanwords and the contested terms the tradition argues over.
-Defined where the Bureau can stand behind a definition, contested where it can't.
+Defined where I can stand behind a definition, contested where it can't.

 Explore